izabelcavassim/WorkshopQCBio_trial/README.md

 Repository created for the QCBio trial workshps

 # Workshop: part of NGS workshop: read mapping

+As we learned during the theorical lecture, high-throughput sequencing technologies have in the past few years been producing millions of DNA and RNA sequences reads of human genome and other species.
+To be useful, this genetic information has to be 'put together' in a smart way, in the same way as the pieces of a puzzle (reads) need to be mounted according to a picture (reference genome).

 ![Applications](https://github.com/izabelcavassim/WorkshopQCBio_trial/blob/main/Images/applications.png)
 # Outline
 Expected outcomes